 It is October 1993 and HKIPC is born with little more than half a share of a teak dragon boat, a few paddles and a temporary base at the Victoria Recreation Club (VRC) at Deep Water Bay.
-Fast forward to 2015 and HKIPC has merged and became the Paddle Section of the Victoria Recreation Club, the oldest sporting club in Hong Kong, are the proud owners of three dragon boats, nine six-man outrigger canoes (OC-6s), 3 OC-2s and 5 OC-1s, a shed load of gear, a more permanent arrangement with the VRC and a significant budget over $800,000 per annum.
+Fast forward to 2015 and HKIPC has merged with the Victoria Recreation Club, the oldest sporting club in Hong Kong, are the proud owners of three dragon boats, nine six-man outrigger canoes (OC-6s), 3 OC-2s and 5 OC-1s, a shed load of gear, a more permanent arrangement with the VRC and a significant budget over $800,000 per annum.
 But is the increase in equipment, whilst confirming the club’s development, really the true measure of our success?

 Perhaps the real test of the success of the paddle club, which is one of the premier paddling clubs in SE Asia, is best measured in terms of the respect that the club is held both in the dragon boat and outrigger communities.
 This is based in terms of the commitment and selfless voluntary participation of our paddlers both in training and in all the ever-increasing numbers of jobs that need to be done behind the scenes in supporting our on-water activities.
 From an unknown entity in 1993, the HKIPC, driven by the passion of its members in their desire to excel at the sport, met their preliminary goals by taking the Stanley Residents Association dragon boat races by storm in 1994 and 1995 by becoming both mens and womens champions.
 HKIPC then went on to test its crews against the leading clubs in the region and in the world.